 People not only have to slosh through the snow and ice that cars do, but being completely exposed, they do not have safety features such as air bags and a heavy steel frame around them.
-As it gets darker earlier in the day, motorists will have a harder time seeing pedestrians, so if you’re out walking, wear bright or reflective colors.
+As it gets darker earlier in the day, motorists will have a harder time seeing pedestrians, so if you’re out walking in winter weather conditions, wear bright or reflective colors.
 When you’re at a crosswalk, take your time to notice the ground around you.
 If the area is slippery, it’ll be harder for a car to stop, so make sure drivers see you and come to a complete stop before you cross.

 Winter Motorcycle Safety

 Motorcyclists who choose to ride in winter have one added danger that other drivers do not: the cold.
 Hypothermia is a real danger, and the cold can also be very distracting.
 Everyone has been so cold it’s all they can think about.
 And when a person is on a motorcycle going very fast, that cold and wind chill become even more intense.
 It’s essential for motorcyclists to dress warmly to keep themselves from getting sick or distracted on the road.

 Many people think that taking a bus or other public transportation is one of the safest ways to get around; and it can be.
 But a bus driver is facing all of the same winter weather hazards as any other driver.
 And people who ride the bus are at risk of injury if the bus gets into an accident, especially since public buses rarely have seat belts.
 To minimize your risk, never stand while taking public transportation.
 If the bus or train is crowded with no seats left, it’s much better to wait for the next one.
 When a person is standing, he can easily fall, slip, or slide if the bus jolts.
 This can lead to much worse injuries than if the person had been seated.